Khor Kok Soon: Aftermath

-It was confirmed through a 2007 crime documentary that Khor Kok Soon was hanged at Changi Prison sometime after losing his appeal against the sentence, although the exact date of his execution in 2006 was not specified.

 Current status of Ong King Hock's murder

-The murder of Ong King Hock remained unsolved as of today, as Khor, who had since been hanged, was not tried or convicted for the case, and he denied that he did so, stating he could not possibly kill Ong by shooting him in the right side of the neck while sitting on the left side, even though it was possible for Khor, in the pathologist's opinion, to sling his arm around Ong's neck to shoot him on the right side of the neck.
-Also, Khor's gun was of .22 calibre, yet the bullet was measured to be larger than .22 calibre, and it was not confirmed if Khor might have a second gun in his possession, and the gunshot Khor heard before Ong was killed came from behind the lorry and not the side of the lorry despite the fact that the police was confirmed to not have caused Ong's death while opening fire at Khor during the pursuit.
+The murder of Ong King Hock officially remains unsolved as of today, as Khor, who has since been hanged, was not tried or convicted for the crime, and he denied his guilt, stating he could not possibly kill Ong by shooting him in the right side of the neck while sitting on the left side--even though it was possible for Khor, in the pathologist's opinion, to sling his arm around Ong's neck to shoot him on the right side of the neck.
+Also, Khor's gun was of .22 calibre, yet the bullet was measured to be larger than .22 calibre, and it was not confirmed if Khor might have a second gun in his possession, and the gunshot Khor heard before Ong was killed came from behind the lorry and not the side of the lorry despite the fact that the police were confirmed to not have caused Ong's death while opening fire at Khor during the pursuit.

 In popular media

-In the aftermath of Khor Kok Soon's trial and execution, Singaporean crime show True Files re-enacted the Shenton Way incident and the trial of Khor.
+In the aftermath of Khor Kok Soon's trial and execution, the Singaporean crime show True Files re-enacted the Shenton Way incident and the trial of Khor.
 The re-enactment first aired on 4 March 2007 as the eighth episode of the show's fifth and final season.
-Khor's former lawyer Edmond Pereira agreed to be interviewed on the show, and he told the producers of the show that Khor deeply regretted his involvement about the shoot-out, and he was also remorseful about the death of Ong King Hock, whom he denied killing but nonetheless felt sad for his death, since he only held Ong hostage for the sake of escaping the police before the lorry driver ended up dead as a result of his actions.
+Khor's former lawyer Edmond Pereira agreed to be interviewed on the show, and he told the producers of the show that Khor deeply regretted his involvement in the shoot-out, and he was also remorseful about the death of Ong King Hock, whom he denied killing but nonetheless felt sad for his death, since he only held Ong hostage for the sake of escaping the police before the lorry driver ended up dead as a result of his actions.

 Veteran journalist Ho Yuen (何盈 He Ying), who penned several books about some serious crimes that occurred in Singapore in the past, also wrote about the case of Khor Kok Soon in his 2016 volume of Crime Scene, a series of books that recount the true crimes of Singapore that shook the nation over the years.